-The Dearborn Historical Museum was founded in 1950 to preserve the history of Dearborn and its citizens.
+The Dearborn Historical Museum was founded in 1950.
 It started off with the Detroit Arsenal Commandant’s Quarters, Dearborn’s oldest building on its original location, which was used as a military head quarters from 1833-1875.
 Today, visitors can tour the building furnished as it was in the 19th century to learn about life during the period, as well as exhibits about Dearborn’s military history.

 The McFadden Ross House, which once served as the Detroit Arsenal Powder Magazine, was constructed in 1839.
 After the arsenal was shut down in 1875, the building was bought by the Ross family, who used it as a home until it was donated to the city of Dearborn to be used as a museum.
 Today the Ross House holds a large collection of items from the Ross family pertaining to daily life in Dearborn, as well as housing the museums local history and genealogy archives.
 We offer guided tours of the buildings, where you can learn about pioneer settlers in the Dearborn area, and view exhibit about Dearborn history.